Which city is cheaper, Istanbul or Amman?

 Some specific costs for nightlife related activities in Istanbul:

-Istanbul has a temperate climate with four distinct seasons, but Amman experiences a tropical climate with fairly warm weather most of the year.
+Istanbul has a temperate climate with four distinct seasons, but Amman experiences a warm climate with fairly sunny weather most of the year.

 In July, Amman is generally around the same temperature as Istanbul.
-Temperatures in Amman average around 25°C (77°F), and Istanbul stays around 24°C (74°F).
+Daily temperatures in Amman average around 25°C (77°F), and Istanbul fluctuates around 24°C (74°F).

 The sun comes out a lot this time of the year in Istanbul.
 People are often attracted to the plentiful sunshine in Amman this time of the year.
 In the summer, Amman often gets more sunshine than Istanbul.
 Amman gets 364 hours of sunny skies this time of year, while Istanbul receives 333 hours of full sun.